 How to add a translator to a localization project

-Translators can be added by the project owner or by one of the admins, either from the project page (using the Add Contributor button next to the language), or from the language page (using the Add Contributor button in the menu on the side).
+Translators can be added by the project owner or by one of the admins, either from the project page (using the Add Contributor button next to the language).

 You can also quickly assign all the contributors added to a project to a new localization project using the Copy setup from another project feature.